Take five: Adesuwa Aighewi

 What is the most important step, in your opinion, for those who want to act more responsibly?

 ‘Taking the time to really be still and quiet, get to know – and love – yourself.
-When you do, you’ll realise the world isn’t just for you and that everyone deserves to be here.
+When you do, you’ll realize the world isn’t just for you and that everyone deserves to be here.
 We are not all the same, but we don’t have to be.’

 How has your relationship with yourself changed, over your years working in the industry?